arjunsoni07/o-list-e-commerce-analytics/README.md

 The cleaning process involved handling missing values by imputing or removing them, standardizing formats, correcting inconsistencies, removing duplicates, and addressing any other data quality issues.
 As a result, the cleaned table provides a solid foundation for conducting meaningful analysis and extracting valuable insights from the dataset.

+a.
+Null and empty columns: To clean them, I replaced them with the correct data using excel “Find and replace” functions.

+b.
+Irrelevant columns: I validated them completely after taking all the necessary precautions.

+c.
+Duplicates: Erased every duplicate the help of the excel “Filter” function.

+d.
+Data types: They were converted using the “Format cells” menu in excel.

+e.
+Missing values: I used the mean and mode to fill all the necessary columns.